This article was last updated by on

 In case of ingestion, irritation occurs in the gastrointestinal tract and around the mouth area.

-Are Rubber Plants Toxic to Birds?
+Is Rubber Plant Toxic to Birds?

 Today, a lot of people take pets as their most dear companions.
 Like before, pets are not only constricted to the category of cats and dogs.
 Many enjoy petting birds at home too.

-Considering your flappy companions, rubber plants are equally toxic to birds as to cats and dogs.
-The poisonous sap of the rubber plant affects birds at a mild level.
+Considering your flappy companions, Rubber plants are equally toxic to birds as to cats and dogs.
+The poisonous sap of the Rubber plant affects birds at a mild level.

 Birds are prone to consuming the sap since they like to chew on plants.
 They have a susceptible respiratory system.